salvadorbuse/salvadorbuse.com/pages/favourites.md

 #### Blogs, Newsletters, and Websites <a name="sites"></a>

 #### Music <a name="music"></a>
-I am quite passionate about music (listening to it, I can't really play any), and I love [going to concerts](https://www.salvadorbuse.com/albums/concerts/) (this is just a sample!).
+I am quite passionate about music (listening to it, I can't really play any), and I love [going to concerts](https://www.salvadorbuse.com/albums/concerts/).

 ##### A subset of my favourite albums
 * [Highway to Hell](https://en.wikipedia.org/wiki/Highway_to_Hell), by *AC/DC*